MRNOONE333/Git-basics/README.md

 # To fetch from the cloud to the local machine
 git pull origin main

+# Display the commit history and see hash code
+git log

 # Undoing changes

 # 1. When you add but don't commit